Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Penn State and its opponents have scored at least 51.5 points just two times this year.
+- Penn State has combined with its opponents to put up more than 52.5 points only twice this year.

+- Indiana and its opponents have combined to score more than 52.5 points in three of four games this season.

-- Saturday's over/under is 9.8 points lower than the two team's combined 61.3 points per game average.
+- Saturday's total is 8.8 points lower than the two team's combined 61.3 points per game average.

-- These two squads combine to allow 44.3 points per game, 7.2 fewer than this contest's over/under.
+- The 44.3 combined points per game that these two squads have allowed this season are 8.2 fewer than the 52.5 total in this contest.

-- The Nittany Lions and their opponents have scored an average of 53.6 points per game in 2021, 2.1 more than Saturday's total.
+- The average total in Nittany Lions games this season is 53.6, 1.1 points more than Saturday's total of 52.5.

 Penn State Stats and Trends